 Timeline and details related to the comprehensive exam:

 Students will be notified of the results of their exam no later than 45 days after the submission date.

 Students will receive a grade of Pass or Fail for each section of the exam.

 If a student receives a grade of Fail on an exam section, they will have one opportunity to retake the exam.
 At the discretion of the faculty, students may be called in for an oral examination or be requested to rewrite a portion of the exam.

-As you start to formulate ideas for your Capstone project, you will need to select an adviser from the department faculty.
+As you start to formulate ideas for your Capstone project, you will need to select an advisor from the department faculty.
 This person will provide guidance on your Capstone project.
 You will work with this person to establish a timeline for completion and expectations for the project.
-Once you have selected your adviser, and this person has agreed to serve as your adviser, please notify the DPA Director as soon as possible.
+Once you have selected your advisor and this person has agreed to serve as your advisor, please notify the DPA Director as soon as possible.
 You will not be eligible to enroll in Capstone courses until you have formally selected a Capstone Adviser

 The following represents the main administration and methods courses for the DPA program.

 DPA 700 Pre-doctoral Seminar in Public Policy and Administration (1 credit)

 The pre-doctoral seminar explores the development of the doctorate of public administration.
 Issues of effective leadership in the practice of public policy and administration are explored.
 Special emphasis is placed on knowledge and theory application by those with advanced practice doctorates in the field.